 Mr White brings to his new role a solid academic background, including a Masters Degree in Education (University of New England), Post Graduate Diploma in Statistics and Quality Management (University of Newcastle), Bachelor of Arts (University of New England) and a Diploma of Teaching in Agriculture/Science - (also recipient of the Clarke Memorial Prize for Most Outstanding Student).

-Mr White's exceptional work in education has been recognised with the Director-General's Award for Excellent Service to Public Education in 2008 and his appointment as Fellow of the Australian College of Educational Leaders in 2010.
+In 2008, Mr White's exceptional work in education was recognised with him receiving the 'Director-General's Award for Excellent Service to Public Education'.

 Mr White was also the recipient of an Australian Sports Medal Award in recognition for services to sport in 2000.
 He maintains a keen interest in sport, including touch football, lifesaving and running.
 He completed the 2009 14 km City to Surf and enjoys fun runs and cross country.

 Being an experienced teacher, consultant, principal and regional leader, Mr White will continue to provide and foster a solid foundation for developing the capacity and achievements of the New England Region.